What is shingles?

 - Cool compresses applied to affected skin areas

-- Antiviral medications (such as acyclovir, valacyclovir, and famciclovir)
+- Antiviral medicines (such as acyclovir, valacyclovir, and famciclovir)

 What are the complications of shingles?

 Symptoms of shingles usually don’t last longer than 3 to 5 weeks.
-However, complications can occur.
+However, complications can happen.
 The main complications that can result from shingles include:

 - Postherpetic neuralgia (PHN).
 The most common complication of shingles is called postherpetic neuralgia (PHN).
 This continuous, chronic pain lasts even after the skin lesions have healed.
 The pain may be severe in the area where the blisters were present.
 The affected skin may be very sensitive to heat and cold.